-The PCC is supportive of the ministry of women at all levels in the Church (note that previous ministers have been women).
+'The PCC is supportive of the ministry of women at all levels in the Church' (and mention if previous ministers have been women).
 The Rural Dean will be pleased to assist in commenting on any draft profile before it is submitted.
-The Bishop or Archdeacon who is dealing with the appointment may also wish to comment on the Parish Profile before it is finally sent to any potential applicant.
+The Bishop or Archdeacon who is dealing with the appointment will also wish to comment on the Parish Profile before it is finally included with the advertisement on the diocesan website.
 The Bishop may also issue his own Statement of Needs about the appointment from a Diocesan perspective which will accompany documentation sent to candidates.